It's a bit like bike trips, isn't it. Life.

 But a real lady knows how to exit a party.
 She saved the grand gesture for the final descent home.
 By trying to keep things together, we ultimately got split up.
 Jon, Frank and myself ended up on a steep gravel section that led us to an unforgetable backstage tour along the gritty parts of this mountainous beauty.

 I'm certain the postcard version of Switzerland is a reality.
 But what she showed us this time must have been her cheeky side.
 The stuff that isn't cut out with an army knife.
 The parts she only shares with close friends.
-Those turn of events that form bonds with the ones you're with, as you are in it together.
 And, not to forget, some amazing places to pee.

 Yes, she gave us a hard time.
 But who needs perfect anyway.